Mehrojiddin/Number/README.md

 ### The parseInt() Method
 parseInt() parses a string and returns a whole number.
 Spaces are allowed.
 Only the first number is returned:

+### The parseFloat() Method
+parseFloat() parses a string and returns a number.
+Spaces are allowed.
+Only the first number is returned: